KnapsackPro/knapsack-pro-cypress/README.md

     $ npm link @knapsack-pro/core
     ```

-4. Compile typescript code with `gulp`.
-The output will be in `bin` directory.
+4. Compile TypeScript code to `lib` directory by running:

     ```
     $ npm start
     ```

 5. Register `@knapsack-pro/cypress` package globally in your local system.
-This way we will be able to develop other npm packages dependent on it.
+This way we will be able to develop other npm packages dependent on it:

     ```
     $ npm link